-Agile working, while it tends to incorporate a FWP is not wholly the same thing.
-While flexible working allows people to work where and when they want, an agile way of working is embedded in everything the organisation does (and doesn’t) do.
+Agile working, while it tends to incorporate an FWP is not wholly the same thing.
+While flexible working allows people to work where and when they want, and agile way of working is embedded in everything the organisation does (and doesn’t) do.

-Creating an agile workforce often means a whole shift in the way the organisation operates day to day.
-While agile working (AW) is different to Agile project management, AW takes the principles from the Agile PM manifesto and incorporates them into the everyday running of the business.
+Creating an agile workforce often means a whole shift in the way the organisation operates day-to-day.
+While agile working (AW) is different from Agile project management, AW takes the principles from the Agile PM manifesto and incorporates them into the everyday running of the business.
 Agile ceremonies such as stand-ups and retrospectives are encouraged, silos are destroyed and the company works towards a common goal (continually delivering value to the customer).
 People are open, honest and welcome feedback.
 An agile workforce realises changes to products, projects and services will happen, they are prepared for these changes and adapt to them accordingly.

-Aside from the obvious differences you can deduce yourself, there are some more subtle ones between agile working and a FWP.
+Aside from the obvious differences, you can deduce yourself, there are some more subtle ones between agile working and an FWP.

 1. A FWP does not make the organisation more agile, an agile workforce does

 The organisation has just rolled out their new FWP.
 People are now working from coffee shops, home, libraries and some are still sitting at “their desk” (they’ve been sitting there for the last 20 years).
 But what else has changed?
 Is the company more effective at dealing with change?
 Is the board still demanding more sales in a dying market?

-A FWP does not combat these issues, but an agile workforce will.
-Having an AW changes the mind-set of the employees and the organisation.
+An FWP does not combat these issues, but an agile workforce will.
+Having AW changes the mind-set of the employees and the organisation.
 Change is prepared for and accepted, adaption and adoption is quick and innovation is encouraged.